hemant551/Cousinette-Basic-website/README.md

 # Landscape website.

-Basic landscape website using HTML and Materialize, the proupuse of this site is to show basic information about a school and bring to the visitor contact information and location of the school, everything with a soft desing.
+Basic landscape website using HTML and Materialize, the proupuse of this site is to show basic information about a school and bring to the visitor contact information and location of the school, everything with a soft design.

 ***Visit the website here [Cousinete Demo](https://anycam.github.io/Cousinette-Basic-website/).***